AdamCottrill/glisDbTools/README.md

 library(glisDbTools)

-# the complete path a template populated from glis using
+# the complete paths to two populated templates:
-# glfishr::populate_template()
 glis_db1 <- "~/LHA_IA22_821.accdb"
 glis_db2 <- "~/LHA_IA22_821.accdb"

 # data from glis_db2 will be instered into glis_db1.
 Progress will be
 # reported to the console as the operation proceeds: